-Click fraud: 14% of clicks on SME ads are invalid

-Despite the opportunities available to SMEs through digital advertising, the effects of online fraud have a disproportionately large effect on small businesses.
-These companies are increasingly reliant on Pay Per Click Campaigns to connect them with customers.
-Under this agreement, companies purchase Pay Per Click (PPC) ads through contracts with online advertising platforms, most notably Google, where businesses pay a certain amount of money for a particular number of clicks on PPC ads
+Click fraud: 14% of clicks on SME ads are invalid Despite the opportunities available to SMEs through digital advertising, the effects of online fraud have a disproportionately large effect on small businesses.
+In this report we analyze levels of click fraud on online campaigns by SME companies.
+Companies purchase Pay Per Click (PPC) ads through contracts with online advertising platforms, most notably Google, under which businesses pay a certain amount of money for a particular number of clicks on PPC ads per day.
 Click fraud is the act of clicking on a pay per click advert with no intention of buying or using the product or service.
-It is usually done by competitors in a cut-throat sector, with the objective to divert or negatively impact the advertiser's budget, or in an automated manner by bots.
+It is usually done by competitors in a cut-throat sector, with the objective to divert or negatively impact the advertiser's budget.
 In this study we reveal that 14% of all clicks on search are click fraud, based on more than 1.8 billion clicks analyzed across campaigns in more than 70 countries.
 For SMEs, already with tight margins, this can effectively sink their business if not tackled.
 Methodology and key findings: